Building Rehabilitation Workflow

 Mandatory Building Inspection Scheme

-There are two categories of buildings under OBB 2.0:
+There are two categories of buildings applicable under the third round of OBB 2.0:

-Category 1 covers buildings whose owners or owners' organisations are prepared to carry out at least the prescribed inspection and repair works for the common parts of their buildings on a voluntary basis with a view to complying with the outstanding MBIS statutory notices;
+Category 1 covers buildings whose owners or owners' organisations are prepared to carry out the prescribed inspection and repair works involving the common parts of their buildings on a voluntary basis in accordance with the requirements under the MBIS;

 Eligibility Criteria (For Category 1 Buildings Only)

-1 The building is a private residential or composite (commercial & residential) building (including a building held by a Civil Servants' Co-operative Building Society (“CBS”)) aged 50 or above as of 31 October 2018 according to the Occupation Permit, i.e. the date of the Occupation Permit shall be 31 October 1968 or before;
+1. The building is a private residential (including a building held by a Civil Servants' Co-operative Building Society (“CBS”)) or composite (commercial & residential) building aged 30 or above according to the Occupation Permit, i.e. the date of the Occupation Permit shall be 30 September 1993 or before; and

-2 The average annual rateable value limit of domestic units in the building should not exceed HK$162,000 in urban areas (including Shatin, Kwai Tsing, Tsuen Wan), should not exceed HK$124,000 in the New Territories;
+2. The average annual rateable value of domestic units in the building which sited in urban areas (including Shatin, Kwai Tsing, Tsuen Wan) should not exceed HK$187,000 or should not exceed HK$143,000 if the building sited in the New Territories; and

 Owner's organisations and Applicant's Representatives